kongwak/MPD_Playlists/README.md

 5) all tracks added recently (as determined by the RECENT variable, last 50 days)
 6) random playlists based on the decade a recording was released

-It uses MPC and some common linux text processing tools like awk and sed to create the playlists from the embedded tags in you music files.
+It uses MPC and some common linux text processing tools like awk, sed and shuf to create the playlists from the embedded tags in you music files.
+These are generally installed by default for most Linux distributions, or are in your distributions package manager.

 Obviously, it assumes that you have tagged your music collection.
 I personally use beets to tag my music, https://beets.io/.
 It does a great job, but is quite technical and labour intensive.

-Tags I used:
+Tags I used: Album, Genre, AlbumArtist, originaldate
-Album
-Genre
-AlbumArtist
-originaldate

 if your collection does not populate those tags, you can substitute them for your own tags. eg Artist for AlbumArtist and Date for OriginalDate.